temporalio/proposals/dotnet/sdk-phase-1.md

 ### Async Completion

-Simply `throw new Temporal.Activity.CompleteAsyncException` from the activity.
+Simply `throw new Temporalio.Activity.CompleteAsyncException` from the activity.

 ## Client

-Inside the `Temporal.Client` namespace, we have the following types:
+Inside the `Temporalio.Client` namespace, we have the following types:

 * `TemporalClient` - namespace-specific, stateless high-level client to Temporal
   * See later for most of its API design
   * Accepts `ITemporalConnection`
-  * Implements `ITemporalClient` for DI use (which itself implements `Temporal.Worker.IWorkerClient` for worker use)
+  * Implements `ITemporalClient` for DI use (which itself implements `Temporalio.Worker.IWorkerClient` for worker use)
 * `TemporalConnection` - namespace-agnostic, stateful low-level client to Temporal
   * Has `WorkflowService`, `OperatorService`, etc for making raw gRPC calls
   * Supports lazy connectivity